 - Fine motor control: Pipettes are great for this!

-1. Spread out the three plastic containers and place one color tablet in each.
+1. Gather 3 small bowls, and place one color tablet in each bowl.

-2. Roughly divide the chia seeds between the three containers.
+2. Roughly divide the chia seeds between the three bowls.

 Before you soak the chia seeds, look at them carefully.
 What do they look like?
 What color are they?
 What do they feel like?
 Write down your observations.
 Later, investigate the soaked chia seeds and take note of your observations.
 Compare your notes about the pre- and post-soaked seeds.
 What changed?
 What stayed the same?

-3. Add two tablespoons of water to each container, stir, and attach their lids.
+3. Add two tablespoons of water to each bowl and stir.

 4. Let the chia seeds soak up the colored water for at least 4 hours, or overnight if possible.

-5. Empty all three containers onto a large flat container that has edges, like a baking sheet or the bathtub.
+5. Empty all three bowl onto a large flat container that has edges, like a baking sheet or the bathtub.